 Daniel Boone National Forest – The forest has more than 600 miles of trail.
 Here is a long page with links to descriptions for each day use trail, but no way of telling which ones are accessible without visiting each link.
 Their phone number is 859-745-3100.

 Barren Fork Accessible Heritage Trail is a paved, 0.75 mile trail to the overlook of the arch.

-I received this helpful reply to my query about accessibility: “Our other trails are highly variable, with both easy and difficult sections found along most routes.
+Thank you to Myra Williamson for this helpful reply to my query about accessibility: “Our other trails are highly variable, with both easy and difficult sections found along most routes.
 Therefore, we do not advertise other trails as accessible.
 Due to the rugged, hilly nature of the forests in Kentucky most will not be accessible.
 However, we encourage visitors to explore and try new trails to see if they are suitable for their needs.